Wednesday, September 26, 2012

 And as in these times of public danger, and until a reconciliation with Great Britain, on constitutional principles is effected (an event we most ardently wish may soon take place) the energy of government may be greatly impaired, so that even zeal unrestrained, may be productive of anarchy and confusion; We do in like manner unite, associate, and solemly engage in maintenance of good order, and the public peace, to support the civil power in the due execution of the laws, so far as may be consistent with the present plan of opposition; and to defend with our utmost power all persons from every species of outrage to themselves or their property, and to prevent any punishment, from being inflicted on any offenders, other than such, as shall be adjudged by the civil magistrate, continental congress, our convention, council of safety, or committees of observation.

-In 1775, Fredrick County Treasurer Hanson was elected a member to the Maryland Provincial Convention.[10]
-A year earlier the convention had established the Maryland Committee of Correspondence which was instrumental in calling and forming the First Continental Congress.
+In 1775, John Hanson, then serving as Frederick County Treasurer, was elected as a member of the Maryland Provincial Convention.
+The previous year, this convention had established the Maryland Committee of Correspondence, a crucial body responsible for coordinating efforts that ultimately led to the formation of the First Continental Congress.

 National Collegiate Honor’s Council Partners in the Park Class of 2017 Students at the 2nd Bank of the United States under the portrait of USCA President Samuel Huntington.
 Sydney is holding-up a Revolutionary War–dated manuscript document signed as President of the Continental Congress, “Sam.
 Huntington,” May 16, 1780.
 This is a $6,000 pay order issued to Joseph Borden, commissioner of the Continental Loan Office of New Jersey for clothing.
 Chris is holding-up a document signed by James Lawrence, and cancelled by Oliver Ellsworth, Jr. for monies owed by the State of Connecticut to Huntington for his service as a delegate to congress and the nation.
 The note is dated March 11, 1781, which was the 11th day of the Huntington’s service as the first USCA President under the Articles of Confederation.
 On the verso is of this document is written "Number 1424 Certificate, Saml Huntington Dat 1 Feby, 1781, £ 11-9-4" with a second signature “Saml Huntington.”
 President Samuel Huntington was the first President to serve under the Articles of Confederation, not John Hanson. – For more information visit our National Park and NCHC Partners in the Park Class of 2017 website

-In 1776 Hanson was commissioned a Frederick County Loan Officer to receive subscriptions for lending of money to the Continental Congress and the State of Maryland.
-In October 1776, Hanson joined a committee empowered to call on the Maryland Troops in New Jersey, "with power to appoint officers and to encourage the re-enlistment of the Maryland militia" as General Washington's military losses in New York and New Jersey were substantial and troop desertion was pervasive.
-In 1778 he was called on again by an Act of Frederick County to “Procure Troops for the American Army.”
+In 1776, John Hanson was appointed as a Frederick County Loan Officer, responsible for receiving subscriptions for loans to the Continental Congress and the State of Maryland, aiding in the financial support of the revolutionary cause.
+In October of the same year, he was selected to serve on a committee empowered to visit Maryland troops stationed in New Jersey.
+This committee had the authority to appoint officers and encourage the re-enlistment of militia members, a crucial task as General Washington's army had suffered heavy losses in New York and New Jersey, with widespread desertion among the troops.
+Hanson’s involvement didn’t stop there; in 1778, he was again called upon by an Act of Frederick County to help “Procure Troops for the American Army,” demonstrating his continued commitment to strengthening the revolutionary forces.

-In November of 1778, Hanson was elected to the Maryland State Assembly and took a strong stance against Maryland ratifying the Articles of Confederation.
-As the former surveyor of Maryland’s western lands, his fellow delegates took notice of his insistence that all Great Britain ceded western lands must be released to the newly proposed United States in Congress Assembled (USCA) federal government before Maryland would agree to the Articles of Confederation.
-On December 21, 1779, in recognition for his work in the revolutionary cause, John Hanson was elected a Delegate to the U.S. Continental Congress.
+In November 1778, John Hanson was elected to the Maryland State Assembly, where he took a firm stance against Maryland's ratification of the Articles of Confederation.
+Drawing on his experience as a former surveyor of Maryland’s western lands, Hanson argued that all western territories ceded by Great Britain should be transferred to the proposed United States in Congress Assembled (USCA) federal government before Maryland would consent to the Articles.
+His insistence on this point gained attention from his fellow delegates and highlighted Maryland's position on territorial rights within the emerging nation.
+On December 21, 1779, in recognition of his significant contributions to the revolutionary cause, Hanson was elected as a Delegate to the U.S. Continental Congress.

 Articles of Confederation Engrossed Copy

-Hanson, due to family business challenges and illness was unable to attend the Continental Congress until June 1780.
-In the summer of 1780, the freshman delegate wrote Charles Carroll of Carrollton, Maryland Signer of the Declaration of Independence, about pressing congressional matters and General Gates’ defeat at Camden:
+Due to family business obligations and health issues, John Hanson was unable to join the Continental Congress until June 1780.
+That summer, as a newly seated delegate, Hanson wrote to Charles Carroll of Carrollton, a fellow Marylander and Signer of the Declaration of Independence, discussing urgent congressional matters and expressing concern over General Gates’ recent defeat at Camden:

 I have been confined to my Room a fortnight, and was so unwell when the last post set out, that I was not able to Write, I am now on the recovery, and hope to be able to attend Congress in a day or two. … Congress received a letter by Express from General Gates dated Hillsborough August 20th giving an Account (tho' a very Confused one) of His unfortunate Defeat near Camden, on the 16th.
 He says he marched about 10 o’clock in the night of the 15th, to possess himself of an advantageous piece of Ground about Seven miles from Camden.
 About 2 o’clock in the Morning His light Horse was attacked by those of the Enemies but were repulsed.
 Upon this he halted the Army and nothing more happened till about break of Day, When he was attacked by the Whole fury of the Enemy.
 His Army was drawn up with the Virginia Militia on the left, the North Carolina militia in the Center and General Gist on the right.
 General Smallwood was in the rear, as a Corps De' reserve.
 The Militia to a man fled the first fire, and left our brave regulars to Sustain the Whole force of the Enemy.
 General Gates went off with the Militia, endeavoring to rally them, but to no purpose, and while he was thus engaged.
 He Says the firing between the two Armies Ceased, by which he Concluded all was over, and therefore made the best of his Way to Hillsborough Where he arrived the 19th performing a Journey of 196 miles in less than four days.
 He Knows nothing of what became of the Regulars, but says he should immediately Send off a flag to gain the necessary information.